-'''

 st = "c:\\gauss\\myprog.prg";

-'''

-An important use of strings and character elements of matrices is with the substitution operator (^).
-In the command by default, GAUSS will interpret the olsdat as a literal; that is, the literal name of the GAUSS data file you want to create.
-It will also interpret the x as the literal prefix string for the variable names: x1 x2 x3 x4.
+An important use of strings and character elements of matrices is with the substitution operator ( $^$ ).
+In the command create f1 = olsdat with x, 4, 2;

+by default, GAUSS will interpret the olsdat as a literal; that is, the literal name of the GAUSS data file you want to create.
+It will also interpret the x as the literal prefix string for the variable names: $x1 \ x2 \ x3 \ x4$ .
 If you want to get the data set name from a string variable, the substitution operator (^) could be used as: